csgong/blog/source/other/idea-tip.md

 ### optimize packages
 Editor->General->Auto Import->`Optimize import on the fly`.

-After enable above setting,when you delete some codes ,the import statements bring by those codes can be removed automatically.
+After enable above setting,when you delete some codes ,import statements brought by those codes will be removed automatically.

 ### avoid  import *
 Editor->Code Style->Java->`Class count to user import with *`.